utk145/FitFlex-Gym-Website/README.md

 - Browse through a list of effective exercises
 - View detailed instructions and videos for each exercise
-- Search for exercises by name
+- Search for exercises by name/Keyword
 - Filter exercises by muscle group
-- Save favorite exercises for future reference

 ## Technologies Used
 - React